 Kaolin clay (Surround), when used properly, has proven an effective organic option to deter pear psylla on pears, and plum curculio and first generation codling moth damage on apples.
 Later season use can suppress apple maggot damage and second generation codling moth, but when used past early July when apple maggot becomes a threat, the increased chance of a bothersome amount of Surround residue remaining on apples at harvest becomes a limitation.
 Also, full season use of Surround has been associated with an increase in phytophagous mite populations.
 To be effective, Surround must be applied in dilute (100 gallons water per acre minimum) applications, and a complete base layer must be present prior to target insect activity in the orchard.
 Application to manage plum curculio should begin in late bloom to prevent colonizing of trees by migrating adults.

-Pyrethrum (e.g., Pyganic) is a material that has been used against European apple sawfly and for short term (relative to conventional insecticides) control of plum curculio, codling moth and apple maggot.
+Pyrethrum (e.g., Pyganic) is a mixture of 6 related molecules known as pyrethrins.
+Materials containing pyrethrins have been used against European apple sawfly and for short-term (relative to conventional insecticides) control of plum curculio, codling moth and apple maggot.
 Pyrethrins are rapidly broken down when exposed to UV-light and therefore applications in late evening are recommended.
 For the duration of control it provides, Pyganic would be more expensive than conventional insecticides or other organic options as the foundation for an insect pest management program.

 Insecticidal soaps (e.g., M-Pede) are concentrates made from biodegradable fatty acids and are contact insecticides that can be effective against such soft-bodied arthropods as aphids, mealybugs, and psyllids.
 They can provide suppression of pear psylla when used in a seasonal spray program, but the residual period is short, and uniform drying conditions are required to prevent droplet residues on the fruit surface.
 They have a low bee-poisoning hazard.